 In general, we define staff augmentation as an arrangement between client and outsourcing company to provide IT services over the long term, and are billed in open-ended monthly retainers.
 The difference between outsourcing vs outstaffing is in how the work is administered:

-- Classic outsourcing — The perfect choice for a client who wants to be more “hands-off,” outsourcing means you’ll work directly with the project manager, not the developers.
+- Classic outsourcing — The perfect choice for a client who wants to hire dedicated software developers and be more “hands-off,” outsourcing means you’ll work directly with the project manager, not the developers.
 You’ll still have dedicated developers at your disposal, but a PM manages the schedule, reporting and billing.
 It means there is no need in thinking about how to hire offshore software developers.
 Anyway, if you’re not sure if it works for you learn more about outsourcing software development pros and cons.

 - Staff Augmentation — The more precise definition, this long term arrangement features your outstaffed members reporting directly to you, and operating much like your internal staff does.
 It’s the right choice for technical and engaged leaders who need to give daily directives.
 Many people report this kind of arrangement is the best of both worlds.
 Allowing the staff augmentation definition to be customized to their business, without disturbing the day-to day-functioning of the department.